Black Like Me (song): Reception

 "Black Like Me" received a nomination for Best Country Solo Performance at the 63rd Annual Grammy Awards, making Guyton the first black woman to receive a Grammy nomination in that category.
 On her nomination, Guyton said it was "a testament to never give up and live your truth.
 I can't think of a better song to make history with than 'Black Like Me' and I hope that I can continue to help open doors for other women and people who look like me."
 Guyton also performed "Black Like Me" on the Grammy Awards broadcast on March 14, 2021.
 Following the performance and a rise in sales, a new version of the song titled "Black Like Me (Our Voices)" was sent to adult contemporary radio stations by Guyton's record label EMI Nashville in partnership with Republic Records.

+In 2024, Rolling Stone ranked the song at #154 on its 200 Greatest Country Songs of All Time ranking.